Elenadr/Comptia-recap/README.md

 improvement mindset, we are always looking for better ways to improve our code.
 When an application has problems running in an environment, a shim can be created and applied to the application to fix compatibility issues.
 As it relates to driver manipulation, a shim can be created to allow a driver to run on an OS that the driver had compatibility issues with.
 From a security point of view, shimming an application could create a new vector for attacks because rewriting functions in a shim and applying the shim to the application or driver could introduce a flaw by accident, or on purpose if the person who created the shim is the hacker.

 * **Nic Teaming** es una agrupación de tarjetas de red de un equipo, principalmente utilizado en  sistemas Windows Server con posibilidad de activarse en Windows 10 siempre que el equipo disponga de 2 o más tarjetas de red.
 Esta función permite agrupar las tarjetas de red físicas o virtuales disponibles en un equipo y  agruparlas para que se produzca un balanceo de carga proporcionando además tolerancia a  fallos y alta disponibilidad.
+* **Race conditions **A race condition is a software programming issue where two (or more) threads (a thread is a unit of work) have access to shared data.
+Problems can arise if both threads are accessing the shared data and one thread modifies the shared data while the other thread is executing logic based on the value of the thread data before the data was changed.
+To solve race conditions, programmers put locks on the shared data so that only one thread can access the shared data at one time.
+Applications vulnerable to race conditions could have the hacker access a resource when he/she should not be able to (because the resource should be locked).
 ## Backups
 *  **Full backups** back up every file that is selected and then clear the archive bit. necessitates a large storage capacity and a lot of time.
 *  **Incremental backups** back up any files that have changed and then clear the archive bit so that the next backup will not back the file up (unless you do a full backup).